AdaCore/gnatcoverage/tools/gnatcov/examples/support/README.md

 execution and cov analysis of simple examples for several possible Qemu targets.

+It provides an internal "support" library, which offers

+* A set of common helpers for test programs, such as an "Assert" procedure and a set of "Identity" functions, some of which implemented in Ada and exposed to C with straight symbol names to accommodate legacy uses.

-It also provides an internal "support" library, which offers a custom exception last-chance handler to all the examples and testsuites.
-The common last chance handler always outputs the same message and terminates the program.
-This...
+* For cross configurations, a custom exception last-chance handler to all the examples and testsuites, which always outputs the same message and terminates the program.

-* facilitates the execution of automated tests in batch mode (compared, for example, to the handler in some Ravenscar libraries which just leave the program running idle forever), and

-* provides an easy way to identify abornmal termination, with a stable output whatever the RTS in use.
+  This facilitates the execution of automated tests in batch mode (compared, for example, to the handler in some Ravenscar libraries which just leave the program running idle forever), and provides an easy way to identify abornmal termination, with a stable output whatever the RTS in use.

+* For cross configurations, a set of common memory oriented subprograms to compensate their possible absence in some environments with very restricted GNAT runtimes.

+The directory also offers, through an separate project file, an alernative last_chance_handler which terminates a program silently without signalling an error condition.
+This is useful for tests intended to verify the behavior of the tool in situations where an unhandled exception occurs.

+This separate project is provided aside from the support library as a non-library project to make sure that the alternative last chance handler symbol gets incorporated in the link closure reliably with a standalone object file.

+Both projects are built once early and then reused as Externally_Built afterwards, possibly concurrently when the testsuite executes tests in parallel.

 General organization
 --------------------